vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 putting it back on at night or when doing some tasks like carrying stuff where the area might get irritated.

-## Brief bleeding again due to agitation
+## Early evening: brief bleeding again due to agitation

 For most of the day, the cut seemed fairly okay, and in particular I was able to wah dishes, rinse, floss, and wash my hands without